 The following factors, among others, must not be taken into account:

-Under section 11B(5), agencies and ministers are also required to comply with any guidelines issued by the Information Commissioner in relation to the public interest test.
+Under section 11B(5), agencies and ministers must comply with any guidelines issued by the AI Commissioner in relation to the public interest test.

 An agency or minister is not bound to refuse access to a document that falls within an exempt category.
 The exemptions are “permissive” (s 3A).
 More than one exemption may be claimed (s 32).